Configuring Layer 3 Interfaces

 VLAN Interfaces

-You must enable the VLAN network interface feature before you can see configure it.
+Enable the VLAN network interface feature using the feature interface-vlan configuration.
 The system automatically takes a checkpoint prior to disabling the feature, and you can roll back to this checkpoint.
 See the Cisco Nexus 9000 Series NX-OS System Management Configuration Guide for information on rollbacks and checkpoints.

 Note